A-bee01/CareCove/README.md

 * ##### Partnerships/Sponsorship
   CareCove actively seeks sponsorships and partnerships with individuals/organizations aligned with our mission.
-  These collaborations not only provide financial support but also open opportunities for joint ventures, enhancing our reach and credibility in the care services market.
+  These collaborations not only provide financial support but also open opportunities for joint ventures, enhancing our reach.

 ### Optionability
-CareCove handles matching offerings from multiple PFIs by showing the rates of each PFIs for the donors to select themselves.
+CareCove handles matching offerings from multiple PFIs by showing the rates of each PFIs for the donors to select from themselves.

 ### Customer Management